 Could we please have a Book of Witnesses?

 What did actual people understand, how did they reason and do to cope with those circumstances, dangers and opportunities so characteristic and so many times repeated?
 What gave meaning to their lives, how did they make their life meaningful?
-What was happiness, success, fulfilment for them?
+What was happiness, success, fulfillment for them?
 What did they respect and value?
 What influence were they able to have on their condition and their future?
 What did they, the persons, do when they met violence, revolutions, invasion, poverty, famine, catastrophe, pestilence, terror, the unexpected newness, the rise of new civilisations and states?
 What choices did they have when surprised by sudden wealth or discovery, progress or aggression?
 Or when hit by betrayal, rejection, prejudice, decay, insecurity?
 How do people survive and prosper in unfree times?
 Which are the main mistakes people did which ruined lives so that we better know about them?
 What choices were found and experienced by men and women and children - or by their leaders - when meeting the long list of "historic" events and critical situations?
 In short what did the members of humanity learn about dealing with change?

 Are the narrations of all that to be lost?
 Obsolete?
 Are they valueless because of not being supported by hard data fit to present-day Method?